 Sharing the same name as a certain Disney character, you’d think he wouldn’t stand a chance in the world of crime, but he’s been to prison and back.
 Recently paroled, Bambi is a changed man and wants to do right by himself and his young son.

 When it comes to making a crime drama in an urban setting, there’s a hell of a lot of cliches to avoid.
 While stereotypical hood characters run riot in this film, first-time director Malik Vitthal manages to skirt the biggest cliche of them all, by having its main protagonist reject that one last job.

-Yes, Bambi really wants to turns his life around and get his son out of their violent neighbourhood.
+Yes, Bambi really wants to turn his life around and get his son out of their violent neighbourhood.
 He’s driven by morals and is a keen writer, eager to get a story published.
 I really liked how his film never goes in the direction you expect.

 Bambi could take the easy way out, as a window of opportunity to make illegal cash opens in front of him.
 His horrible uncle Shrimp (Glenn Plummer) is a hardened criminal and a problem in Bambi’s life.
 The film is essentially a showcase for Boyega, who delivers a quality performance.
 From hard-hitting and poignant drama, he is convincing in all parts.

 An authentic vision